Climate Justice Alliance

 Vision and Principles

 Frontline, community-based organizations have the solutions to the extractive industrial systems that are eroding human’s primary means of existence on the planet.
 Nature and humans are interdependent.
 Effective climate crisis solutions honor human rights and the rights of nature.
-Localized democracies that champion community rights to energy, land, water, and food sovereignty are the best answers to combatting exploitation.
+Localized democracies that champion community rights to energy, land, water, and food sovereignty are the best answers to combating exploitation.

 Shared leadership produces community wellbeing and the most innovative solutions to our climate crisis.
 Workers should be at the forefront of shaping new economies rooted in fairness, equity and ecological values.